It takes a special player, and a certain type of person, to be given a standing ovation by your fiercest rivals.

 Nine league titles, six Copa del Reys, four Champions Leagues, two European Championships, one World Cup, and many more vases, cups and shields have put his trophy cabinet under serious strain.

 Ask anyone who has shared a training ground with Iniesta and they’ll scoff at the notion he’s overrated.

 Stats simply don’t do some players justice.

-Like Xavi, it seems he will spend his final playing days gracing a distant land — the Vissel Kobe fans adore the ground he walks upon.
+Like Xavi, he will spend his final playing days gracing a distant land — the Vissel Kobe fans adore the ground he walks upon.

 The only man to have been Man of the Match in a Euro final, Champions League final, and a World Cup final, it’s fitting Iniesta capped his last final with Barca with a virtuoso performance and goal.

-He played like a 25-year-old against Sevilla in the Copa del Rey and so, once again, he left the pitch to a standing ovation from rival fans.
+He played like a 25-year-old against Sevilla in the 2018 Copa del Rey final and so, once again, he left the pitch to a standing ovation from rival fans.

 Here’s to you, Andres, you may never make a sound about your genius, but we hear it.

 Loud and clear.